zhangms1709/cervantes/README.md

 <img src="LSTM.png" width="370px" height="150px">

 Given the huge size of the don Quijote corpus, there were two primary NLP challenges in creating an effective language model.
 Notably, Cervantes' masterpiece *El ingenioso hidalgo don quijote de la mancha* is in an antiquated form of Spanish (Lathrop 2019).
-The language has several phonological and grammatical peculiarities:
+The novel has several phonological and grammatical peculiarities:
 - Using past subjunctive where one would expect the conditional
 - Using future subjunctive which is now replaced by present indicative
 - Employing passive voice and contractions prevalently